 Timed-ticket reservations are required in advance.

-Timed-ticket entry allow for a 40-minute reservation, available at 10AM, 11AM, and 1PM on Thursdays and Fridays.
+Timed-ticket entry allow for a 40-minute reservation.
 Each time slot is available to a household of up to five people.

 What We’re Doing to Help Keep You Safe

 WHAT TO EXPECT WHEN VISITING:

 • Facial coverings to be worn at all times by visitors and staff

 • Disinfecting and cleaning to meet CDC guidelines